blumenthal/sherpa_world_model_knowrob_bridge/doc/design.md

 An according response immediatly follows by returning a **JSON RSG Reply** .
 Note, that only queries can be posed on objects that have been added as assertion by the bridge beforehands.

+### External queries

+The knowrob bridge also allows querieng the database from external applications/agents.
+This queries are forward as json encoded strings through the mediator.
+This is realized by mapping the JSON-Prolog communication mechanisms to client/server nodes that are used to forward the corresponding Service calls.

 ## Launching the system

 ### SWM